agvxov/cursed_c/README.md

 > -- Repeater, https://cplusplus.com/forum/beginner/272615/

 ### K&R arguments
-The language design of C is truely genious.
+The language design of C is truly genius.
 Brian Kernighan and Dennis Ritchie got so many things perfectly right.
 One clear exception is their original function declaration syntax.
 Not that it doesn't make sense or does not have historical reasons,